Franz-Josef-Danner/tracking/README.md

 Editor with a **Track Until Done** button.
 When pressed, it tracks all selected markers forward one frame at a time until none remain active or the scene's end frame is reached.
-After every step, the console prints the distance each marker moved as well as the diagonal length of its pattern box.
+After every step, the console prints the distance each marker moved as well as both diagonal lengths of its pattern box.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script